Yamameeee/MV2GF/README.md

 ## Updates

-- [2026/08]: The example training code of MV2GF on GMVD are available.
+- [2026/08]: The sample training code of MV2GF on one sequence in GMVD are available.
-- [2026/07]: MV2GF is selected as an oral presentation in ECCV 2026.
+- [2026/07]: MV2GF is selected as an oral (spotlight) presentation in ECCV 2026.
 - [2026/06]: MV2GF is accepted to ECCV 2026.